Michael Christopher Cortino

-Michael Christopher Cortino, 51, of Genoa City, faces charges of possession of narcotic drugs, contact after domestic abuse arrest, and possession of cocaine.
+Michael Christopher Cortino, 51, of Genoa City, faces charges of stalking, contact after domestic abuse arrest, and bail jumping.

 Michael Christopher Cortino